magpiedin/stadocgen-development/README.md

 * If you haven't already, open the meta.yml metadata file and enter the appropriate information for your standard.

 ### Testing
-* Open the command line window and navigate to the project root directory
+* Open the command line window and navigate to the instance root directory (e.g. (root)/ltc)
 * Make sure the virtual environment is activated (conda activate stadcogen-venv or .\.stadocgen-venv\Scripts\activate)
 * At the commend line, enter $flask run
 * Open a browser to localhost:5000
 * To end testing and stop the development server, press CTRL+C in the command line window

 ### Build Documentation Pages
-* Open a command prompt in the app subdirectory (/app)
+* Open a command prompt in the app subdirectory of the instance (e.g. /ltc/app)
 * Enter *python freeze.py build*
 * Copy the entire contents of the build directory (/app/build) to the docs folder in the target repository
 * Publish changes using the appropriate GitHub workflow